dalehamel/usdt-report-doc/docs/00040-libstapsdt.md

 ## libstapsdt

-This library was written by Matheus Marchini [@mmarchini] and Willian Gaspar [@williangaspar], and provides a means of generating elf notes in a format compatible to `DTRACE` macros for generating elf notes on linux.
+This library was written by Mary Marchini [@mmarchini] and Willian Gaspar [@williangaspar], and provides a means of generating elf notes in a format compatible to `DTRACE` macros for generating elf notes on linux.